strongloop/strong-supervisor/README.md

 Options:
   -h,--help          Print this message and exit.
   -v,--version       Print runner version and exit.
-  -d,--detach        Detach master from terminal to run as a daemon (default is
-		       to not detach).
-When detaching, the --log option defaults to supervisor.log
   -l,--log FILE      Write supervisor and worker output to FILE
                        (defaults to "-", meaning log to stdout).
   --no-timestamp-workers